defencedigital/moduk-service-manual/src/tools/index.md

 If you are recruiting participants for user research, you must not use social media platforms like Twitter, Instagram, LinkedIn and TikTok.

 If you are unsure, [ask on Defence Digital Slack](https://defencedigital.slack.com/archives/C02GUNVHBBL).

+On a MODNET device, you can use Slack in your web browser.